WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Regulating data use instead of regulating aggregation itself is a prescription for disaster.

--   Apple fails at privacy by default, Facebook privacy theater wins.
+-   Apple fails at privacy by default; Facebook privacy theater wins.

 -   Private telecom uses 5G to eliminate the opportunity for personal firewalls as agents.
-Alternative, such as mesh networks and free ommunity broadband are not actively pursued.
-(Need regulatory measures to give control to the owner of 5G enabled equipment, e.g. keys, triple-blind, etc..)
+Alternatives, such as mesh networks and free community broadband, are not actively pursued.
+(Need regulatory measures to give control to the owner of 5G-enabled equipment, e.g. keys, triple-blind, etc.)

 -   Our children join corporate America with blind respect for authority and platforms.
 The SSI infrastructure need for diverse holders/subjects is seen as a risk.

--   Private authority does not have the ability to deter bad behavior the same way that government can but government is weak compared to private sector.
+-   Private authority does not have the ability to deter bad behavior the same way that government can, but government is weak compared to private sector.

 The Health Care Example